Practicing Stress Relief for the Everyday: Designing Social Simulation Using VR, AR, and LLMs: Methods

 \subsubsection{Interview Protocol.}

-We showed the eight prototypes on the participant's highest stress topic given their initial survey.
+We showed the eight prototypes on the participant's highest stress topic given their initial survey, in the progressive order listed in Section 3.2 (\textbf{\texttt{VR-Static}}, then \textbf{\texttt{VR-Interactive}}, then \textbf{\texttt{VR-Guided}}, ...).
+We followed this order so that participants had a progressive familiarity and learning of additional features, from no interaction, to added interaction, and finally added guidance features.
 In addition, we also showed the "onboarding" guide to the breathing guidance system before the participant saw \textbf{\texttt{VR-Guided}} or \textbf{\texttt{AR-Guided}} to help users engage with the exercise \cite{patibanda2017life}; in the onboarding guide, the participant saw only the breathing orb and no other simulation (see Figure \ref{onboarding}), during which the participant could take as long as they needed to practice the box breathing pattern before proceeding.
 For each prototype, we provided an introduction blurb for participants to imagine.
 For example, before showing participants the VR prototypes for interpersonal conflict with a roommate, we stated: "\textit{Imagine that you recently moved in with a new roommate.
 Things have been tense, though, and you plan to confront your roommate at home later today after work about an ongoing source of disagreement between you two.
 Nervous about how this conversation will go, you put on a virtual reality simulation to practice what you are going to say to them.
 In this scene, you’ll be met with your roommate who will speak with you about this ongoing conflict.
 You’ll be able to choose the topic of the conflict.}" For the public speaking and interpersonal conflict scenes, participants could choose their own topic of choice for their speaking topic and conflict reason, respectively, or choose from pre-sets as shown in Figure \ref{fig:workflow}.

 We aimed to understand people's needs, whether this technology met those needs, and understand the design opportunities to improve self-care technology.
 The interview protocol consisted of showing each of the eight prototypes and asking participants questions revolving around four main concepts: (1) \textbf{initial impressions}, (2) \textbf{usefulness} ("\textit{To what extent do you feel this is useful?}", "\textit{How does practicing stress relief in this way compare to your current practices?}") (3) \textbf{realism and natural interaction} ("\textit{To what extent did the interactions feel natural or unnatural?}", "\textit{What aspects felt realistic or unrealistic?}") and (4) \textbf{general feedback} ("\textit{To what extent did you like this design?}", "\textit{What additional features would be useful?}").
 For the prototypes involving the breathing guidance, we additionally asked participants what their thoughts were on using guidance or, if they didn't use guidance, their reasoning for not using the breathing guidance system.
 Lastly, we asked participants about their experience as a whole with the simulation as well as their general thoughts on applying simulation to their everyday stress relief practices.
 Given the semi-structured nature of the interviews, our research team's interviewer would also ask follow-ups, clarifications, and ask participants to expand on thoughts they expressed in an evolving nature during the course of the interview.
 The full list of interview questions are in our appendix.